jptweb/IGME-110-Fall-2025/documents/teaching-guide-figma.md

 1. Select **all footer elements** (rectangle + icons)
 2. Right-click → **"Group Selection"** (or `Cmd/Ctrl + G`)
 ** Step 3 This step seems to have changed in newer figma??**
+> Figma made this harder to find.
 GOTO the design tab when group is selected.
-Not sure if these steps are right; but its doable
+There is a thing you can click to make it fixed / sticky to the bottom of the page.
+So follow steps 3 and 4 the best you can; not sure if I can provide verbal steps here as its hard to spot!
 3. In right panel under **Constraint**
 4. Click **bottom line** to change constraint to bottom
 5. Check **"Fixed position when scrolling"** box